 To enable and configure the Elasticsearch engine, see the Configure Magento to use Elasticsearch instructions in Magento Developer documentation.

-Avoid using triggers if possible.
+Avoid using custom triggers if possible.

 Triggers are used to log changes into audit tables.
 Magento recommends configuring the application to write directly to the audit tables instead of using the trigger functionality for these reasons: